 I don’t claim to know all of suffering, but I now know it in part.
-In many ways, it has been the hardest year of my life.
+In many ways, it was the hardest year of my life.

-On the other hand, I can tell you with all truth and sincerity it has also been the most joyful year of my life.
+On the other hand, I can tell you with all truth and sincerity it was also one of the most joyful years of my life.
 Because of many blessings in disguise.

 Things I didn’t mean to grow attached to; it just…happened.
 And when those things went alway, God revealed to me just how dependent on them I had become.

-I still loved God.
-But it turns out there were an awful lot of “vain things that charmed me most.”
-Things I hadn’t yet “sacrificed to His blood.”
-Things I clung to, hoping and praying that when those inevitable trials came, I would be allowed to keep clutching them.
+Things I had clung to, hoping and praying that when those inevitable trials came, I would be allowed to keep clutching them.

 But God loves me more than that.